Delrina

-Delrina Corporation was an electronic form company in Canada that was acquired by the American software firm Symantec in 1995.
+Delrina Corporation was a Canadian software company active from 1988 to 1995.
 The company was best known for WinFax, a software package which enabled computers equipped with fax modems to transmit copies of documents to standalone fax machines or other similarly equipped computers.
-It also sold PerForm and FormFlow.
+It also sold PerForm and FormFlow, electronic form software.
+Delrina was acquired by the American software firm Symantec in 1995.

 Delrina also produced a set of screensavers, including one that resulted in a well-publicized lawsuit for copyright and trademark infringement (Berkeley Systems Inc. v.
 Delrina).
 The case set a precedent in American law whereby satiric commercial software products are not subject to the same First Amendment exemptions as parodic cartoons or literature.